SuperDARNCanada/borealis/docs/source/api/brian.rst

 =====

 Brian is an administrator process for Borealis.
-It acts as a router for all messages in the system and it is responsible for controlling the flow of logic.
+It acts as a router for all messages in the system and it is responsible for controlling inter-process communication.
 This process was originally called Brain, but after repeated misspellings, the name Brian stuck.

 Brian implements a ZMQ router in order for all the other processes to connect.
 Using a ZMQ router